Faith is not competing with God's choice. Faith is how His choice becomes yours.

 If God commanding you to believe proves He didn't choose you, then God commanding you to be holy proves He didn't sanctify you.
 Is that your logic?

 Throughout Scripture, God commands what He also promises to accomplish.
-"Be holy, for I am holy" — but He works holiness in you.
+"Be holy, because I am holy" — but He works holiness in you.
 "Love your enemies" — but His Spirit produces that love.
-"Believe on the Lord Jesus Christ" — but the Father gives you to the Son.
+"Believe in the Lord Jesus" — but the Father gives you to the Son.

 God's commands do two things simultaneously: they reveal your inability and they display the means by which He accomplishes what He commands.
 When Jesus commanded Lazarus to come out, it was a command that also was the power.
 The word that demanded resurrection was the resurrection power.
 God's commands aren't separate from His power — they're the vehicle of His power.